Go directly to product information

 Offer Not available - see explanation

 Taxes included.
-Postage costs will be calculated at checkout.
+Shipping costs will be calculated at checkout.

 The unique sharpness experience of sanshol

-Smell and taste
+Scent and taste

-The berries have a complex aroma, with notes of orange peel and tea, as well as anise and menthol, and the sweet notes of angelica.
-The aroma is similar to black pepper due to the high sabinene content, which is higher in the dried berry than in the fresh.
-This is the flavor palette:
+The berries have a complex aroma, in which you taste orange peel and tea, but also anise and menthol, and the sweet notes of angelica.
+The scent is related to that of black berries. pepper due to the high content of sabinene, which is higher in the dried berry than in the fresh one.This is the flavor profile:

 • β-phellandrene, pleasant mint and citrus flavor, also found in allspice,

-• β-pinene, woody pine scent, as in cumin, pine cone, juniper berry and hemp,
+• β-pinene, woody pine scent, as in cumin, pine (pine cone), juniper and hemp,

 Combinations

-The Batak kitchen
+The Batak Kitchen

-The berry has been used by the Batak people for many centuries, long before the rest of the Indonesian archipelago was introduced to the chili pepper.
-Batak cuisine is known for its spicy dishes.
-There isn't a single dish, especially not at a ceremony like a wedding, that doesn't feature andaliman on the menu.
+The berry has been used by the Bataks for many centuries, long before the rest of the Indonesian archipelago became acquainted with the chili.pepperBatak cuisine is known for its spicy dishes.
+Not a single dish, certainly not at a ceremony such as a wedding, goes by without dishes incorporating andaliman.

-Suggestions for using andaliman
+Suggestions for the use of andaliman

-• in spicy dishes such as gulais
+• in spicy dishes such as goulash

 • sambar andaliman